Battle of Kham Duc: Evacuation

 At approximately 10:00, the runway at Khâm Đức was cleared of the wrecked helicopter.
 Moments later, a C-130 piloted by Lieutenant Colonel Daryl D. Cole touched down under heavy fire, which burst one tire and caused extensive damage to his wing tanks.
 Almost immediately, Cole's aircraft was rushed by hysterical Vietnamese civilians from ditches along the runway, filling the aircraft so the loadmaster was prevented from unloading the aircraft's cargo.
 Under heavy fire, Cole navigated his aircraft down the cratered and shrapnel-littered runway in order to take off.
 The combined weight of the cargo and civilians, in addition to the damage sustained during landing, prevented the aircraft from gathering enough speed to take off.
 So the aircrew aborted the take off, offloaded the civilians, and cut off the blown tire to stop it from flapping and slowing down the aircraft.
 They cut the rubber with bayonets and were able to cut through the steel beading thanks to the engineers carefully cutting the steel cords with a blowtorch.
 A fire extinguisher was kept handy because of fear of catching the magnesium wheel on fire.
 About two hours later, realizing that PAVN mortar rounds were coming closer to his aircraft, Cole tried to take off for the second time, and managed to get the C-130 into the air.
 This time his only passengers were three members of Air Force Combat Control Team (CCT), whose radio equipment had been destroyed.

 Just after Cole's C-130 left Khâm Đức, a C-123 flown by Major Ray D. Shelton landed and took out 44 U.S. engineers and 21 South Vietnamese civilians.
 Shortly after Shelton landed his aircraft, he reported that enemy fire was coming in from all quadrants, but he was able to take off after just three minutes on the ground.
 By 11:10, just 145 people had been evacuated by Shelton's aircraft, and a handful of helicopters.
 After that, another three C-130s also arrived in the vicinity of Khâm Đức, but the pilots were told not to land.
 In the afternoon, the C-130s resumed their operations.
 At 15:25, Major Bernard L. Bucher's C-130 approached Khâm Đức's airfield from the south and landed despite taking numerous hits.
 183 Vietnamese women and children rushed onto the aircraft; as soon as the aircraft was full, Bucher took off to the north, unaware that opposing forces were concentrated in that area.
 At 15:30 Bucher's aircraft was quickly riddled by ground fire; it crashed less than a mile from the end of the runway.
 All 183 South Vietnamese civilians, one U.S. Army Special Forces officer and all five U.S. aircrew died in the crash.
+At the time, it was the deadliest aircraft crash in history, and is still the deadliest aviation incident on Vietnamese soil.